Priti0427/september-jam/README.md

 # september-jam

-TripleTen Code Pudding for September 2025
+Collaboration for TripleTen Code Pudding for September 2025

 ## Why We Chose This Dataset